jphalip/ticlib/README.md

-`ticlib` is a pure-Python library to drive [Pololu Tic stepper motor controllers](https://www.pololu.com/category/212/tic-stepper-motor-controllers) over a serial, I²C, or USB connection.
+`ticlib` is a pure-Python library to drive [Pololu Tic stepper motor controllers](https://www.pololu.com/category/212/tic-stepper-motor-controllers).

+This library supports serial, I²C, and USB connections for Python3; and serial and I²C for Micropython.

 # Example code